Maxi-S-Dev/Maxi-S-Dev/README.md

 <p align="left">
 </p>

-- 🔭 I’m currently working on a customizable and crossplatform Pomodoro-Timer-App
+- 🔭 I’m currently working on a Comandline-style Pomodoro-Timer-App
 - 🌱 I’m currently learning .Net Maui, to draw and play the guitar
 - 💬 Any Questions? - Just ask me
 - 📫 How to reach me: max.03.strigl@gmail.com